 One of the first rules of the Iran dress code for women is wearing a headscarf.
 Even though it can be loose and not too strict, foreigners and tourists are also required to abide by Islamic and Iranian law.
 If you have heard horror stories involving Iranian police stopping tourists and asking them to cover every single hair, after four trips to Iran I can say that’s not really the case.

-The veil can be a shawl or a scarf, and the hijab styles are literally countless: hiding the hair completely, leaving some out to be seen, black, colorful, flowery, covering a high hairstyle that reminds of an odalisque, a small shawl knotted under the chin, a long scarf loosely wrapped around the neck, a shawl wrapped around the head, and so on and so forth.
+The headscarf can be a shawl or a scarf, and the styles are literally countless, so something pretty easy to pack for Iran.
+From hiding the hair completely to leaving some out to be seen, covering a high hairstyle that reminds of an odalisque, a small shawl knotted under the chin, a long scarf loosely wrapped around the neck, a shawl wrapped around the head, and so on and so forth.

 Foreigners will also hardly be able to keep up with the latest hijab fashion, but don’t get despondent, you can always learn.
 After only four times and four years I’ve been going to Iran, I finally gave up and bought myself one of those huge hair claw clips to keep the headscarf hanging and sort of stuck.
 I have to say that it worked quite well and I even started forgetting to check if the veil was in place.